5 Minutes To Understand The Optical Delay Line

 The research on superconducting delay lines can be roughly divided into two categories: one

 Another type is a tapped delay line or a chirp filter.
-The former can realize the delay effect through a microstrip line, a coplanar waveguide, or a stripline structure; the latter one uses a cascaded },/4 combined transmission line to achieve reverse-phase transmission, and finally obtains at the reflection port.
+The former can realize the delay effect through a microstrip line, a coplanar waveguide, or a stripline structure; the latter uses a cascaded },/4 combined transmission line to achieve reverse-phase transmission, and finally obtains at the reflection port.
 Signal.

 Application Areas of Delay Lines

 Acoustic delay lines are suitable for some occasions that require long time delay and high stability.
 It is known from basic physics that the propagation speed of ultrasonic waves in solids and liquids is about 3 Km/s, which is much slower than that of electric waves in conductors.
 Based on this principle, converting electrical signals into mechanical vibrations and passing them through conductors can obtain a relatively long delay time.
-However, the main disadvantages of this type of delay line are difficulty in making a transducer with relatively flat broadband response, unsatisfactory signal suppression effect, the complex structure of double-ended transducer, difficult integration with system devices, and low operating frequency.
+However, the main disadvantages of this type of delay line are difficulty in making a transducer with a relatively flat broadband response, unsatisfactory signal suppression effect, the complex structure of a double-ended transducer, difficulty integration with system devices, and low operating frequency.